-With the rear cover removed, showing the integrated circuit and the lack of any battery.
+Both versions with the rear cover removed, showing the integrated circuit and the lack of any battery.

 One unusual feature is the two red LEDs at the bottom of the circuit board, which cannot be seen when the casing is in place.
-They appear to be used as clamping diodes to limit the voltage generated be the solar cells.
+They appear to be used as clamping diodes to limit the voltage generated by the solar cells.

 The main area of the circuit board is taken up by an array of contacts for the keyboard buttons.

-Alongside a photograph of the TEAL PHOTON the journal New Scientist, of 20th July 1978 reported "The concerned environmentalist can now calculate the downfall of society without eating into the world's resources in the process.
+Alongside a photograph of the version 1 TEAL PHOTON the journal New Scientist, of 20th July 1978 reported "The concerned environmentalist can now calculate the downfall of society without eating into the world's resources in the process.
 A new calculator that is coming on to the market in the United States does not have an on/off switch - it doesn't need an on/off switch because the power comes from a small panel of solar cells.
 The cells' output is such that if there is enough light around for the user to see the calculator there is probably enough light to power it".

 This report appears to be a little optimistic since the calculator requires bright light to operate.